jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, rare

-While this bowl is filled with water, you can use an action to speak the bowl’s command word and summon a water elemental, as if you had cast the [[conjure elemental]] spell.
+While this bowl is filled with water, you can use an action to speak the bowl’s command word and summon a water elemental, as if you had cast the [[Conjure Elemental]] spell.
 The bowl can’t be used this way again until the next dawn.

 The bowl is about 1 foot in diameter and half as deep.
 It weighs 3 pounds and holds about 3 gallons.